Perception (Shift) III Video-Sound-Painting 2018 Ink on paper, video

 Here you can see the video from the painting:

 The music influenced the movement of my hands, their speed and their pressure.
 It happend on a specific day, in a specific room in a specific mood.
 All those factors find their way into the actual piece you are seeing.
-This purposely subjective and expressive approach can be found under the term abstract expressionism.
+This purposely subjective and expressive approach can be summarized under the term expressionism.
+A Britannica article defines the term expressionism as an